michelemadonna/dotfiles/Readme.md

 # ⚡️ Dotfiles for Zsh on macOS  and Ubuntu Linux 🐧

 Welcome to my personal dotfiles repository!
 Here you'll find a comprehensive collection of Zsh configurations, optimized for both macOS and Ubuntu Linux.
 The setup is based on [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) and includes several terminal applications, each configured to maximize productivity, speed, and comfort for daily use.

+## ⚡ How the Zsh Configuration Works

+We do **not** use our own `.zshrc` file directly.
+Instead, we rely on the `.zshrc` provided by the `zsh-quickstart-kit`. **Do not modify this file**, as the framework includes an auto-update feature for itself and its plugins, ensuring you always get the latest fixes and improvements.

+Here’s how it works:

+- We use `stow` to create symlinks in our home directory, linking both the kit’s `.zshrc` and our custom configuration files from `$HOME/.dotfiles/zsh`.
+- **Never edit the framework’s `.zshrc` directly.**
+  Instead, place your customizations in:
+  - `$HOME/.dotfiles/zsh/zshrc.d/` for general configuration snippets.
+  - `$HOME/.dotfiles/zsh/zshrc.pre-plugins` if you need to set environment variables or make changes before the kit loads plugins.
+- The plugins loaded by Zsh are defined in `$HOME/.dotfiles/zsh/zsh/.zsh-quickstart-local-plugins`.

+This setup keeps your customizations separate from the framework, making updates safe and easy.

 ---